webpack/webpack-cli/README.md

 ### Utilities

-The project also has several utility packages which are used by other commands
+The project has several utility packages which are used by other commands

 -   [`generators`](./packages/generators/README.md) - Contains all webpack-cli related yeoman generators.

 ## Getting started

-When you have followed the [Getting Started](https://webpack.js.org/guides/getting-started/) guide of webpack then webpack CLI is already installed!
+When you have followed the [Getting Started](https://webpack.js.org/guides/getting-started/) guide of webpack, then webpack CLI is already installed!

 Otherwise, you would need to install webpack CLI and the packages you want to use.
-If you want to use the `init` command to create a new `webpack.config.js` configuration file:
+If you want to use the `init` command to create a new configuration file:

 ```sh
 npm i webpack-cli @webpack-cli/init
 npx webpack-cli init
 ```

-You will be prompted for some questions about what how you want to generate your config file when running the `init` command so webpack CLI can provide the best fitting configuration.
+You will be prompted for some questions about which features you want to use, such as `scss`, PWA support or multiple entry-points.

 ## Exit codes and their meanings